ibrt/golang-tools/README.md

 Commands:

   install <package>
-    Creates a temporary GOPATH, runs 'go get' with the given package, and copies any compiled binaries to '~/.gobin'. e.g. 'gobin install golang.org/x/lint/golint/...'
+    Creates a temporary GOPATH, runs 'go get <package>', and copies any binary from `$GOPATH/bin` to '~/.gobin'. e.g. 'gobin install golang.org/x/lint/golint/...'
-    Please make sure '~/.gobin' is added to your $PATH.

   update <binary>
     Finds the package through which the given binary was installed and runs 'gobin install <package>'.